BGCG/project4/README.md

 * Logged in users will be able to fill out a form to submit their own recipe posts.
 * They can either set the status of the post to draft or published.
-* If the post is set to draft, it will be saved in your posts list, where knowone except the user (and admin in the admin panel) can see.
+* If the post is set to draft, it will be saved in your posts list, where no one except the user (and admin in the admin panel) can see.
 * If the post is set to Published and once Admin approves it, it will be visible on the homepage.

 ![screenshot-of-create-post](https://res.cloudinary.com/delase5lw/image/upload/v1682611690/readme-imgs/create-post_xiftd2.jpg)